corydolphin/herokubench/README.md

-# Vulcan
+# Heroku Bench

 A build server in the cloud.

 ## Install

-    $ gem install vulcan
+    $ gem install hbench

 ## Usage

-    $ vulcan help
+    $ hbench help
     Tasks:
-      vulcan build            # build a piece of software for the heroku cloud using COMMAND as a build command if no COMMAND is... vulcan create APP_NAME  # create a build server on Heroku vulcan help [TASK]      # Describe available tasks or one specific task vulcan update           # update the build server
+      hbench build            # build a piece of software for the heroku cloud using COMMAND as a build command if no COMMAND is... hbench create APP_NAME  # create a build server on Heroku hbench help [TASK]      # Describe available tasks or one specific task hbench update           # update the build server

-    $ vulcan help build
+    $ hbench help build
     Usage:
-      vulcan build
+      hbench build

     Options:
-      -c, [--command=COMMAND]     # the command to run for compilation -n, [--name=NAME]           # the name of the library (defaults to the directory name) -o, [--output=OUTPUT]       # output build artifacts to this file -p, [--prefix=PREFIX]       # vulcan will look in this path for the compiled artifacts -s, [--source=SOURCE]       # the source directory to build from -d, [--deps=one two three]  # urls of vulcan compiled libraries to build with -v, [--verbose]             # show the full build output
+      -c, [--command=COMMAND]     # the command to run for compilation -n, [--name=NAME]           # the name of the library (defaults to the directory name) -o, [--output=OUTPUT]       # output build artifacts to this file -p, [--prefix=PREFIX]       # hbench will look in this path for the compiled artifacts -s, [--source=SOURCE]       # the source directory to build from -d, [--deps=one two three]  # urls of hbench compiled libraries to build with -v, [--verbose]             # show the full build output

     build a piece of software for the heroku cloud using COMMAND as a build command